StephenDataStax/dsbank-coreandsearch/README.md

 # Create a DSE table

 To create a table with CQL, the developer will issue commands very similar to SQL.
-A Create TABLE statement is used, columns are defined with data types, and some distribution model is determined by the primary key.
-Additionally, clustering columns determine the sort order of the data.
-In this example, our PRIMARY KEY is cc_no and transaction_time.
+A CREATE TABLE statement is used, columns are defined with data types, and some data distribution model is determined by the primary key (PK).
+Additionally, clustering columns (CK) determine the sort order of the data.
+In this example, our PK is cc_no and transaction_time.
 This combination is a unique identifier for each row of data.
-The data is then stored DESC by transaction_time since most queries will want the latest transactions to appear first.
+The data is then stored DESC by the CK transaction_time since most queries will want the latest transactions to appear first.

 Some rules to remember when creating a table in DSE:
 * Every row in a DSE table must contain a unique primary key.
-The PK determines the primary key.
 * Distribution of data is automatically controlled though PK.
 * The data can also be sorted with clustering columns (CK).